kuzzleio/documentation-old/src/api-documentation/controller-security/get-user-rights.md

 }
 ```

-Given a `user id`, gets the matching user's rights from Kuzzle Backend's database layer.
+Given a `user id`, gets the matching user's rights from Kuzzle.